pedeEli/rubics-cube-v2/README.md

 ```

 ### `texture`
 Specifies how the cube faces look.
-Can be used to have pictures instead of plane colors
+Can be used to have pictures instead of plane color

 ### `uvs`
-Specifies which face uses which part of the texture
+Specifies which face uses which part of the texture.

 ### `hoveringColors`
 Specifies a red, green and blue channel by which the colors of a face is multiplied when hovering over it